If you are planning a wedding on a tight budget, it doesn’t mean you can’t have the most amazing day.

 Hair and Makeup – £55

 If you are planning a wedding for less than £3,000, hair and makeup will be one of those areas where you need to compromise. if you’re going DIY, we’ve found the best wedding makeup tutorials on YouTube and there’s loads of videos for recreating wedding hairstyles.
 Just remember less is more and a simple hairstyle will cause you less stress on the day.

 If you have a friend that is great at hair and makeup then don’t be afraid to ask for some help or advice when it comes to creating your bridal look.

 Wedding Photographer – £430

-You may find it tricky to find a traditional wedding photographer for less than £1,000.
+You may find it tricky to find a professional wedding photographer for less than £1,000.
 However, you could instead have a student wedding photographer or a trainee that is just starting out.

 If you know your wedding guests will be snapping away throughout the wedding breakfast and the evening then you could also consider hiring a photographer just for the ceremony and some group shots so you get the professional shots you want without blowing your budget.

 Reception Décor – £110

-Your reception décor will be able to transform your venue but it’s easy to get carried away and overspend.
+Your reception décor will transform your venue but it’s easy to get carried away and overspend.
 If you want to make the most of your wedding décor budget then invest in statement pieces or a theme that draws all your smaller pieces together.
+Often your venue will have pieces - like centrepieces, vases and artificial flower bouquets - that you can borrow or hire from them for a cheap price.

 Here’s a few of our favourite décor picks that will transform your venue on a budget:

 Things like pom-poms and lanterns that you can assemble yourself are cheap and easily transform a plain ceiling.
 This white party decorations set is under £14 for 12 pieces.

 Similarly vines and flower garlands can bring the outdoors inside and you can keep them as decorations at home once the wedding’s over.
-We love this romantic wisteria backdrop – you’ll find it and more flower garlands here.
+We love these romantic wisteria vines for £9.99 – you’ll find it and more flower garlands here.